 By Marc Seguin, System Analyst, Disability.gov

 This is the third post in a multi-part series written by the Disability.gov team to help others learn about the importance of website accessibility and the best practices that are used on Disability.gov.
-For more information on the Section 508 standards and tools, please visithttp://section508.gov/You can also read Parts I & II of the series.
+For more information on the Section 508 standards and tools, please visithttp://section508.gov/.
+You can also read Parts I & II of the series.

 The Disability.gov team takes our responsibility to ensure the accessibility of our website very seriously.
 So you might be able to imagine how we felt seeing a tweet from a well respected accessibility specialist, Dennis Lembrée, indicating that we still had some work to do, and he planned to write blog post about some of the accessibility issues he discovered on the site.
 Dennis is an experienced Web developer who is heavily involved in the accessibility community.
 He is the founder and author of the Web Axe blog; the creator of Easy Chirp, an accessible platform for using Twitter; and promotes accessibility through social networks and presentations among other endeavors.